postlund/pyatv/docs/documentation/protocols.md

 Now the receiver will send a "system info update" on the event channel.

-Next step is to set up a channel for the actual remote control messages:
+The next step is to set up a channel for the actual remote control messages:

 **Sender -> Receiver:**
 ```raw